madskristensen/Tweakster/README.md

 Inspired by the suggestion [Move lines up/down command should correct indentation](https://developercommunity.visualstudio.com/idea/1068219/move-lines-updown-command-should-correct-indentati.html).

 When using **Alt+Up/Down** arrow keys to move lines up and down in the editor, those lines will now indent correctly as they move.
 This is supported for C#, Visual Basic, and HTML.

+<h3 id="disablezoom">Disable editor zoom on mouse wheel</h3>

+Inspired by the suggestion [fix zoom feature](https://developercommunity.visualstudio.com/idea/474557/fix-zoom-feature.html).

+People often zoom in the editor accidently by hitting **Ctrl+MouseWheel**.
+Zooming is now disabled by this mechanism, but can be re-enabled in the settings.

+<h3 id="disablezoom">Reset zoom</h3>

+Inspired by the suggestion [fix zoom feature](https://developercommunity.visualstudio.com/idea/474557/fix-zoom-feature.html).

+The ability to reset the editor zoom level using the shortcuts **Ctrl+0**.
+In the settings, you can chose what the default zoom level should be.
+The default value is *100*.

 <h3 id="settings">Settings</h3>